-Low level disruption in the classroom is the scourge of teaching and learning.
+Low level disruption (shouting out/ whispered conversations/ persistent clicking of pen lids/ ignoring instructions) in the classroom is the scourge of teaching and learning.
 It eats up time and energy and takes away learning opportunities from the wider class.
-It is also something which teachers can learn to address and develop strategies for managing in the classroom.
+There is nothing really ‘low level’ about disruption – it impedes learning. *Pernicious disruption is probably a more appropriate term.
+It can be hard work to get on top of, but it is also something which teachers can learn to address and develop strategies for managing in the classroom.
 There is an enormous amount of advice out there for teachers looking to develop their approach to classroom management and behaviour for learning.
 This advice spans an ideological spectrum, and individual teachers and school contexts will need to explore this spectrum to decide where they can best adopt and implement strategies which are both effective and suit their ethos.

 This blog is instead intended to address a question raised by an ITTE mentor on Twitter:

 My concern in this blog is, therefore, to consider how mentors of beginning teachers might help them to develop their awareness of when they need to address behaviour in their classroom and how to help them identify when strategies could be employed and positively impact their lessons.

 When mentoring a beginning teacher, it is really tempting to engage in judgementoring (Hobson & Malderez, 2013) approaches and/ or leap in to ‘rescue’ the situation in the classroom.
 However, where low level disruption is concerned and there is no ‘danger’(in a health and safety sense) to pupils, there are more sustainable ways of supporting beginning teachers without stepping in as a first line response.